-"I would say nobody in the decision-making policy would insist the policy should continue indefinitely," he says.
+"I would say nobody in the decision-making body would insist the policy should continue indefinitely," he says.
 "Even the most cautious and conservative members would concede that some day, this policy has to end."

 And, he says, collapsing the Family Planning Commission into the Ministry of Health, means getting rid of many of the jobs that existed solely to implement a coercive policy.
 He believes that without the dedicated personnel, or the dedicated department incentivized to use any means necessary to enforce the policy, the policy will gradually fall away — though its effects will reverberate.

 "The one-child policy will be added to the other deadly errors in recent Chinese history, including the famine in 1959-61 caused largely by the industrialization and collectivization campaigns of the late 1950s, and the Cultural Revolution of the late 1960s and early 1970s," said an academic paper Wang coauthored with fellow demographers Gu Baochang of People's University and Cai Yong of the University of North Carolina Population Center.

 "While those grave mistakes both cost tens of millions of lives, the harms done were relatively short-lived and were corrected quickly afterward.
 The one-child policy, in contrast, will surpass them in impact by its role in creating a society with a seriously undermined family and kin structure, and a whole generation of future elderly and their children whose well-being will be seriously jeopardized."